-DAPCEP has a strong presence in Detroit Public Schools (DPS).
+DAPCEP has a strong presence in Detroit Public Schools Community District (DPSCD).
 We engage students during the entire academic year in an elective DAPCEP course, taught by DAPCEP trained teachers.
-In 2014, of the 415 projects submitted by DPS students to SEFMD, 280 were made by DPS-DAPCEP students.
 The following illustrates the achievement of DPS-DAPCEP students compared to those DPS students who were not engaged in DAPCEP.

 Success is evident in each of our core programs.
 We have an Evaluation Committee that measures improvements in pre and post-testing as well as attitudinal assessments.
 Highlights from our Pathfinders program include:

 End-of-Course Survey – All Sessions (N=743)